veracode/veracode-fix/README.md

   * language:
     The language the source code is written in.
   * prComment
-    * Create comments for fixes on PRs if the action runs on a PR
+    * Create comments for fixes on PRs if the action runs on a PR (only works if run within a PR)
+  * createPR
+    * Create a PR with the fixes to the source branch (only works with `fixType=batch`)

+## Documentation
+If `prComment` is set to `true` and 'fixType' is set to `single` the action will create a comment on the PR with the fixes for every flaw that is fixable.
+That could lead to a lot of comments on the PR.
+If `prComment` is set to `true` and 'fixType' is set to `batch` the action will create a comment on the PR with a single fixe per file, for every flaw that is fixable.

 ## Examples
 All examples follow the same strucutre, the will all `need` the `build` to be finished before the they will start running.
 Veraocde's static analysis is mainly binary static analysis, therefore a compile/build action is required before a pipeline scan can be started.
 Please read about the packaging and compilation requirements here: https://docs.veracode.com/r/compilation_packaging.